Fabiensk/OsmosisHeatmap/README.md

 ## Usage

+### Installation

+In your Osmosis installation, create a subdirectory "plugins" and copy "OsmosisHeatmap.jar" there.
+According to the source code, as an alternative you can also copy it either:

+* in a subdirectory "plugins" of the current directory
+* or in a directory ".openstreetmap/osmosis/plugins" of your user directory
+* or in a directory openstreetmap/osmosis/plugins under your "AppData" directory (Windows)

+### Execution

 This plugin provides the task time "heatmapmerge" which takes as input a single input pipe.
 This task takes as parameter:

 * (unnamed parameter) The type of action (required).